What is the Bridges Retreat?

 Forming a Community

 One important component of the Bridges Retreat in Daily Life is gathering together and forming community with others.
-Although this year will be somewhat different because of virtual meetings, this idea of small groups meeting in community still lies at the center of the program.
 Below are the meeting times and sites:

 Webster Groves Christian Church